jsafrane/openlmi-doc/doc/openlmi-networking/index.rst

 The knowledge of these standards is not necessary, but it can help a lot.

-Application developers should first get familliar with :ref:`Networking API concepts <concepts>` and then look at :ref:`usage of OpenLMI-Networking <usage>`.
+Application developers should first get familliar with :ref:`Networking API concepts <network-concepts>` and then look at :ref:`usage of OpenLMI-Networking <network-usage>`.

 Content: